Skip to main content

 Your decision to participate, and the degree to which you do, is a significant one.
 It requires a foundational understanding of what you are sharing.
 Approaching your Human Resources department with precise questions is the first step in asserting stewardship over your own biological information.
 This is an act of profound self-respect, ensuring that your journey toward vitality is supported by a framework of privacy and trust.

-The information you might share in a is a direct reflection of your body’s intricate internal communication network.
+The information you might share in a wellness program is a direct reflection of your body’s intricate internal communication network.
 A simple log of your daily walks is a dataset on your metabolic engine.
 A questionnaire about your stress levels provides insight into your adrenal function and cortisol rhythms.

 Sleep data from a wearable device paints a picture of your overnight hormonal cascade, including the release of growth hormone.
 Each piece of information, no matter how trivial it may seem, contributes to a larger mosaic of your physiological state.
 Understanding this connection is the key to appreciating the sensitivity of the data you are being asked to provide.
 Your questions to HR should stem from this awareness that you are discussing the digital extension of your own body.